judeclark19/judeclark19/README.md

 - 🔭 Projects
 - - 🏦 Proprietary work for clients of [Look Listen](https://www.looklisten.com/)
+  - 🎭 [Verkaikings](https://github.com/judeclark19/verkaikings) Custom website for the fans of Willemijn Verkaik
   - 🕎 [Virtual Menorah](https://github.com/judeclark19/menorah-2024) inspired by 2020 when we had to zoom everything including Hanukkah
   - 🃏 [V-Cell](https://github.com/judeclark19/v-cell) a twist on FreeCell
   - 🎮 [Bits and Bobs](https://github.com/judeclark19/bits-and-bobs) clones of mini games such as wordle, minesweeper and snake